BootBlock/PoSh-Backup/README.md

     .\PoSh-Backup.ps1 -BackupLocationName "MyFrequentlySkippedFilesJob" -TreatSevenZipWarningsAsSuccessCLI
     ```

-*   **Test your configuration file for errors and view a summary of loaded settings:**
+*   **Test your configuration file for errors and view a summary of loaded settings (post-run actions also simulated):**
     ```powershell
     .\PoSh-Backup.ps1 -TestConfig
     ```